in Legal Success

 The property division case can be filed anytime during the divorce case.
 This way, the hiding of property & assets can be prevented by requesting preventive measures on the goods.
 There is no specific time for this.
 As soon as the suspicion of misrepresentation of property arises, an emergency injunction can be taken.
 You can then file for a divorce.

 In this regard, support can be obtained through a divorce lawyer on how to act.
 The injunction action must be filed within 15 days.
 Otherwise, the interim injunction will be lifted.
 Thus, one of the spouses can transfer the property or assets to hide in a divorce.
-After the divorce, the 10-year period of disqualification should be considered to file a property division lawsuit.
+After the divorce, the 10-year period of disqualification should be considered for filing a property division lawsuit.

 What is The Penalty For Hiding Property & Assets in a Divorce Case?